-The malfunction indicator lamp for the ESP is combined with BAS.
-The "ESP/BAS Warning Lamp" and the "ESP/TCS Indicator Light" in the instrument cluster both come on when the ignition switch is turned to the ON position.
-They should go out with the engine running.
-If the "ESP/BAS Warning Lamp" comes on continuously with the engine running, a malfunction has been detected in either the ESP or the BAS system.
-If this lamp remains on after several ignition cycles, and the vehicle has been driven several miles at speeds greater than 30 mph (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.
+The "ESC Activation/Malfunction Indicator Light" in the instrument cluster will come on when the ignition switch is turned to the ON position.
+It should go out with the engine running.
+If the "ESC Activation/Malfunction Indicator

+Light" comes on continuously with the engine running, a malfunction has been detected in the ESC system.
+If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.